aimeos/laravel-cms/README.md

 # Laravel CMS

-Easy, flexible and powerful API-first Laravel CMS package with JSON:API and GraphQL APIs.
+Easy, flexible and powerful API-first Laravel CMS package:

+* Manage structured content like in Contentful
+* Define new content elements in seconds
+* Allows nested content elements
+* Assign content to multiple page trees
+* Extremly fast JSON frontend API
+* Versatile GraphQL admin API
+* Multi-language support
+* Multi-tenancy capable
+* Supports soft-deletes
+* Easy to extend
+* Scales from single page with SQLite to millions of pages with RDBMS

 It can be installed into any existing Laravel application.

 ## Installation